 Advantages and disadvantages exist in every career.
 Being a nurse is no exception.
-There are pluses and minuses to be a nurse.
+There are pluses and minuses to being a nurse.
 While this article will cover 10 pros and 10 cons, we think being a nurse is a very rewarding career.
 The advantages outweigh the disadvantages.
 However, we want to highlight both the pros and cons.
-This is our top 20 advantages and disadvantages of being a nurse.
+These are our top 20 advantages and disadvantages of being a nurse.

 Top 20 Advantages and Disadvantages of Being A Nurse